A Pharaoh’s Playground: The Grand Egyptian Museum Opens GEM Childrens Museum - My Family Travels

 A stunning statue of King Ramesses II, 38 feet tall and 3,200 years old, reminds all who enter of the great treasures within.
 Nearby, two more royalty guard the Gift Shop.
 The graceful stone King and Queen, thought to be from the Ptolemaic era because of their style, form a meeting spot.
 The Gift Shop itself, full of quality Egyptian jewelry, museum reproductions, design objects and unusual fabrics, is well worth a visit.
 The PR team points to the elegant tableware and home accessories that make good gifts for the local market.

-Explore What’s Open at this GEM of Egyptian Culture
+Explore this Grand GEM of Egyptian Culture

 Adjacent areas for conferences, a 3D cinema, upscale boutiques and more restaurants radiate from the main lobby.
 Visitors will soon strap on VR goggles (separate fee) for a HoloLens Experience that mixes augmented reality with visitors’ real-time movements.
 An audio guide to the galleries is in the works.